gnosischain/documentation/docs/node/README.md

 * [DappNode](../node/tools/dappnode.md) - DappNode doesn't come only with a machine from a vendor.
 The software, the actual node launcher and control center with many features can be used on arbitrary hardware.
 * [Stereum](../node/tools/stereum.md) - Launcher for installing clients on a remote server via SSH connection with a GUI setup guide, control center, and many other features.
 * [Sedge](../node/tools/sedge.md) - Node setup tool which automatically generates a Docker configuration using CLI wizard.
 Written in Go by Nethermind.
+* [eth-docker](../node/tools/eth-docker.md) - A docker automation project for Gnosis consensus and execution clients.
+Easy to setup by answering simple dialog-based questions on terminal.

 ### Manual setup